christophe-gouel/gams-style-guide/README.md

 # GAMS Style Guide #

-This file describes a style guide for the GAMS programming language.
-It takes inspiration from the [tidyverse style guide](https://style.tidyverse.org/) for the R programming language (with copied elements authorized by the associated [license](https://github.com/tidyverse/style/blob/main/LICENSE.md)).
+This file describes a comprehensive style guide for the GAMS (General Algebraic Modeling System) programming language.
+It provides a set of standards and best practices for writing clear, maintainable, and consistent code.
+It has been inspired by the [tidyverse style guide](https://style.tidyverse.org/) for the R programming language (with copied elements authorized by the associated [license](https://github.com/tidyverse/style/blob/main/LICENSE.md)).

 This guide is necessarily opinionated in order to provide consistency.
 Feel free to adjust it to the style you want to adopt in your research group.